• Duration10 Days / 9 Nights

-Mani Rimdu Festival is celebrated at Tengboche, Thame and Chiwong Monastery of Solukhumbu Nepal.
-This is a sacred ceremonies and series of events of empowerment.
-It is a sequence of nineteen days celebration, which concludes with three days public festival.
-Sherpa get time to gather and celebrate this festival with monastic community.
+Mani Rimdu Festival is celebrated at Tengboche, Thame, and Chiwong Monastery of Solukhumbu, Nepal.
+This is a sacred ceremony and series of events of empowerment.
+It is a sequence of nineteen days of celebration, which concludes with a three-day public festival.
+Sherpa gets time to gather and celebrate this festival with the monastic community.
 Lamas and Sherpa gather at the monastery for five days for the welfare of the world.
 Demons are quelled and the virtuous are rewarded.
-The monks wear elaborate mask, costumes’ and through a series ritualistic Lama dances, dramatize the triumph of Buddhism over Bon, The main first days of festival involves prayers, second day for colorful lama dancing, they wear brocade gown and wonderfully painted papier-mâché masks.
-Last day is for some humorous dances and chanting prayers.
-Hundred of local people and foreign tourist attend the performance.
-This trek rewards you to see the real and ideal culture of Sherpa people and great Himalayan picturesque views.
+The monks wear elaborate masks and costumes and, through a series of ritualistic Lama dances, dramatize the triumph of Buddhism over Bon.
+The main first days of the festival involve prayers; the second day is for colorful lama dancing, they wear brocade gowns and wonderfully painted papier-mâché masks.
+The last day is for some humorous dances and chanting prayers.
+Hundreds of locals and foreign tourists attend the performance.
+This trek rewards you for seeing the real and ideal culture of the Sherpa people and the great Himalayan picturesque views.

 The date of the Mani Rimdu festival is fixed according to the Tibetan Lunar calendar.
-The head lama at the Tyangboche Monastery announces the dates after the Tibetan New year.
-In Tengboche the Mani Rimdu is performed in the 9th Tibetan month which usually falls in October or November full-moon.
-For the year 2023, the festival will be celebrating on 28th, 29th and 30th October in 2023.
+The head lama at the Tyangboche Monastery announces the dates after the Tibetan New Year.
+In Tengboche, the Mani Rimdu is performed in the 9th Tibetan month, which usually falls in October or November.
+For the year 2024, the festival will be celebrated on the 15th, 16th, and 17th of November at Chiwong Monastery.
+The date still has to be fixed at Tengboche Monastery.

 Mani Ramdu is divided into six Preparations: